Axion Dark Matter Experiment: Experiment

-The experiment (written as "eXperiment" in the project's documentation) is designed to detect the very weak conversion of dark matter axions into microwave photons in the presence of a strong magnetic field.
+The experiment is designed to detect the weak conversion of dark matter axions into microwave photons in the presence of a strong magnetic field.
 If the hypothesis is correct, an apparatus consisting of an 8 tesla magnet and a cryogenically cooled high-Q tunable microwave cavity should stimulate the conversion of axions into photons.
 When the cavity's resonant frequency is tuned to the axion mass, the interaction between nearby axions in the Milky Way halo and ADMX's magnetic field is enhanced.
-This results in the deposit of a very tiny amount of power (less than a yoctowatt) into the cavity.
+This results in the deposit of a tiny amount of power (less than a yoctowatt) into the cavity.

-An extraordinarily sensitive microwave receiver allows the very weak axion signal to be extracted from the noise.
-The experiment receiver features quantum-limited noise performance delivered by an exotic Superconducting QUantum Interference Device (SQUID) amplifier and lower temperatures from a 3He refrigerator.
-ADMX is the first experiment sensitive to realistic dark-matter axion masses and couplings and the improved detector allows an even more sensitive search.
+An extraordinarily sensitive microwave receiver allows the weak axion signal to be extracted from the noise.
+The experiment receiver features quantum-limited noise performance delivered by a Superconducting QUantum Interference Device (SQUID) amplifier and lower temperatures from a 3He refrigerator.
+ADMX is the first experiment sensitive to realistic dark-matter axion masses and couplings and the improved detector allows a more sensitive search.